2018 Yen Tan 85m USA Drama

 2017 Aaron Kopp / Amanda Kopp 77m Swaziland/USA / partly subtitled Animated Drama / Doc

 Five orphaned children from Swaziland collaborate to craft a collective fairytale drawn from their darkest memories and brightest dreams.
 Their fictional character, Liyana, is brought to life in innovative animated artwork as she embarks on a perilous quest to rescue her young twin brothers.
 The children’s real and imagined worlds begin to converge, and they must choose what kind of story they will tell - in fiction and in their own lives.
 For ages 10 to adult.
-(Parental Guidance: strong thematic elements including HIV/AIDS, descriptions of child abuse, alcohol abuse, and situations of peril)
+(Parental Guidance: thematic elements including HIV/AIDS, descriptions of abuse, situations of peril)

 Sunday, November 4, 1 pm; Saturday, November 10, 1 pm